KLayout/klayout/macbuild/ReadMe.md

 This configuration WAS possible only for macOS Catalina (10.15.7).<br> However, it is no longer supported since KLayout version 0.28.x~ uses some Python3-specific features.
 Therefore, MacPorts' Ruby 3.1 and Python 3.8 are adopted as the default environment for Catalina.
-Big Sur and Monterey use Homebrew's Ruby 3.1 and Python 3.8 by default.
+In contrast, Homebrew's Ruby 3.1 and Python 3.8 are the default environment for Big Sur and Monterey.

 The build script **`build4mac.py`** provides several possible combinations of Qt5, Ruy, and Python modules to accommodate such a slightly complex environment.<br>
 Some typical use cases are described in Section 6.